-- ✓ Develop an advertising campaign on language rights - ✓ Develop an advertising campaign on the OLC's roles - ✓ Inform private sector organizations and federal departments, agencies and institutions of their language obligations under the ILPA and providing assistance in the planning and implementation of the Inuit language plan and, if needed, the accommodation request - ✓ Travel to four communities and organize information sessions on language rights
+- ✓ Finalize an advertising campaign on language rights - ✓ Finalize an advertising campaign on the OLC's roles - ✓ Continue to work with private sector organizations and federal departments, agencies, and institutions on their language obligations under the ILPA and provide assistance in the planning and implementation of the Inuit language plan and, if needed, the accommodation request - ✓ Complete all travel plans within the territory. - ✓ Address all issues raised and observed from community visits as it relates to ILPA and OLA respectively.

-- ✓ Monitor territorial institutions' language services through written communication review - ✓ Monitor private sector' language services through a survey - ✓ Follow up on recommendations received from the Standing Committee on Public Accounts, Independent Officers and Other Entities - ✓ Provide staff training and professional development initiatives
+- ✓ Finalize environmental scan for resource updates of internal policies and procedures in the OLC - ✓ Continue to monitor territorial institutions' language services through written communication review - ✓ Monitor private sector' language services through a survey - ✓ Continue to provide staff training and professional development initiatives